Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Abstract

 \section{Abstract}

-Federated learning (FL) addresses data privacy and silo issues in large language models (LLMs).
-Most prior work focuses on improving the training efficiency of federated LLMs.
-However, security in open environments is overlooked, particularly defenses against malicious clients.
-To investigate the safety of LLMs during FL, we conduct preliminary experiments to analyze potential attack surfaces and defensible characteristics from the perspective of Low-Rank Adaptation (LoRA) weights.
-We find two key properties of FL: 1) LLMs are vulnerable to attacks from malicious clients in FL, and 2) LoRA weights exhibit distinct behavioral patterns that can be filtered through simple classifiers.
-Based on these properties, we propose Safe-FedLLM, a probe-based defense framework for federated LLMs, constructing defenses across three dimensions: Step-Level, Client-Level, and Shadow-Level.
-The core concept of Safe-FedLLM is to perform probe-based discrimination on the LoRA weights locally trained by each client during FL, treating them as high-dimensional behavioral features and using lightweight classification models to determine whether they possess malicious attributes.
-Extensive experiments demonstrate that Safe-FedLLM effectively enhances the defense capability of federated LLMs without compromising performance on benign data.
-Notably, our method effectively suppresses malicious data impact without significant impact on training speed, and remains effective even with many malicious clients.
-Our code is available at: https://github.com/dmqx/Safe-FedLLM.
+Federated learning (FL) addresses privacy and data-silo issues in the training of large language models (LLMs).
+Most prior work focuses on improving the efficiency of federated learning for LLMs (FedLLM).
+However, security in open federated environments, particularly defenses against malicious clients, remains underexplored.
+To investigate the security of FedLLM, we conduct a preliminary study to analyze potential attack surfaces and defensive characteristics from the perspective of LoRA updates.
+We find two key properties of FedLLM: 1) LLMs are vulnerable to attacks from malicious clients in FL, and 2) LoRA updates exhibit distinct behavioral patterns that can be effectively distinguished by lightweight classifiers.
+Based on these properties, we propose Safe-FedLLM, a probe-based defense framework for FedLLM, which constructs defenses across three levels: Step-Level, Client-Level, and Shadow-Level.
+The core concept of Safe-FedLLM is to perform probe-based discrimination on each client's local LoRA updates, treating them as high-dimensional behavioral features and using a lightweight classifier to determine whether they are malicious.
+Extensive experiments demonstrate that Safe-FedLLM effectively improves FedLLM's robustness against malicious clients while maintaining competitive performance on benign data.
+Notably, our method effectively suppresses the impact of malicious data without significantly affecting training speed, and remains effective even under high malicious client ratios.
+Code is available at \url{https://github.com/dmqx/Safe-FedLLM}.